silverstripe/cwp/docs/en/cwp-features/solr_search.md

 	}

-This is a copy/paste of the existing configuration but with the addition of `StaffMember`.
+These are both implementations of the base configuration but with the addition of `StaffMember`.

 It's important to note that the 'index' method must call the `parent::index()` method after defining your search fields.

-Once you've created the above classes and run `flush=1`, access `dev/tasks/Solr_configure` and `dev/tasks/Solr_reindex` to tell Solr about the new index you've just created.
+Once you've created the above classes and run `flush=1`, access `dev/tasks/Solr_Configure` and `dev/tasks/Solr_Reindex` to tell Solr about the new index you've just created.
 This will add `StaffMember` and the text fields it has to the index.